 But it isn’t enough to merely say that the workplace is safe or assume that there aren’t hazards.
-Employers need a Continuous Improvement Safety S
+Employers need a Continuous Improvement Safety Strategy that encourages employees to prioritize safety and remain an active part of improving on safety rules and practices.

 When seeking tools that foster safety improvement, many employers turn to the use of safety recognition programs.
 While safety programs are only a facet of a comprehensive safety strategy, they can be an important part of motivating employees.
 It is imperative that a company use The Right Rule Structure to drive and enforce their values and mission.